A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

 Incentive pay

-Incentive pay is a variable or one-time payment for when professionals achieve specific, measurable goals.
+Incentive pay is a variable or one-time payment for when your people achieve specific, measurable goals.
 Payments tie into specific projects or short-term outcomes, such as quarterly sales targets or the completion of a major initiative.
 This motivates team members toward immediate objectives.

 Unlike merit pay, incentive pay doesn’t alter base salary and doesn’t occur each period—it’s only for when the team member meets their set goals.